-Lake Forest Park is a decidedly white-collar city, with fully 88.93% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lake Forest Park is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Lake Forest Park who work in management occupations (15.42%), office and administrative support (10.45%), and sales jobs (9.85%).
+Lake Forest Park is a decidedly white-collar city, with fully 89.59% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lake Forest Park is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Lake Forest Park who work in management occupations (15.45%), business and financial occupations (7.80%), and teaching (7.58%).

 Also of interest is that Lake Forest Park has more people living here who work in computers and math than 95% of the places in the US.

-Lake Forest Park is a somewhat ethnically-diverse city.
+Lake Forest Park is a very ethnically-diverse city.
 The people who call Lake Forest Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Forest Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Forest Park include English, Irish, Norwegian, and Italian.
+Important ancestries of people in Lake Forest Park include German, English, Irish, Norwegian, and Swedish.

 The most common language spoken in Lake Forest Park is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.